yberreby/TextShower/README.md

 ## And if I want more?

 Well, feel free to edit the code.
 You can easily add features to TextShower to meet your needs because its code is clear, clean and commented.
-This is why I said TextShower wan *flexible*.
+This is why I said TextShower is *flexible*.

 Suggestions or issues
 ======